Will Rogers phenomenon

-The Will Rogers phenomenon, also called the Okie Paradox, is when moving an observation from one group to another increases the average of both groups.
-It is named after a joke by the comedian Will Rogers in the 1930s about migration during the Great Depression:
+The Will Rogers phenomenon, also rarely called the Okie paradox, is when moving an observation from one group to another increases the average of both groups.
+It is named after a joke attributed to the comedian Will Rogers about Dust Bowl migration during the Great Depression:

-All Rogers was attempting to say was that, in his view, the least intelligent Okie is always smarter than the most intelligent Californian.
+The joke's premise is that Okies (Dust Bowl migrants from Oklahoma) were not as bright as the average Oklahoman, but smarter than the average Californian.
+This quotation was first attributed to native Oklahoman Rogers decades after his death; versions of the same joke with different places and people circulated at least 15 years before it can be linked to Okies.

-The apparent paradox comes from the fall in intelligence of both groups, which makes it seem as though intelligence has been "destroyed."
-However, the overall population maintains the same average intelligence: moving a person from a low-intelligence group to a high-intelligence group makes the high-intelligence group larger, so the population mean (which is a weighted average of the two groups' intelligence) is unaffected.
+The apparent paradox comes from the rise in intelligence of both groups, which makes it seem as though intelligence has been "created."
+However, the overall population maintains the same average intelligence: moving a person of moderate intelligence out of a high-intelligence group and into a low-intelligence group increases the mean intelligence of both the low- and the high-intelligence groups, while the overall population mean (which is a weighted average of the two groups' intelligence) is unaffected.

 Numerical examples

 Consider the following sets R and S, whose arithmetic mean are 2.5 and 7, respectively.

 If 5 is moved from S to R, then the arithmetic mean of R increases to 3, and the arithmetic mean of S increases to 7.5, even though the total set of numbers themselves, and therefore their overall average, have not changed.

 Consider this more dramatic example, where the arithmetic means of sets R and S, are 1.5 and 10033, respectively:

 If 99 is moved from S to R, then the arithmetic means increase to 34 and 15000.
 The number 99 is orders of magnitude above 1 and 2, and orders of magnitude below 10000 and 20000.

 The element which is moved does not have to be the very lowest or highest of its set; it merely has to have a value that lies between the means of the two sets.
 And the sets themselves can have overlapping ranges.
 Consider this example:

 If 10, which is larger than R's mean of 7 and smaller than S's mean of 12, is moved from S to R, the arithmetic means still increase slightly, to 7.375 and 12.333.